 I booked the Mystays Premier Hotel* close to Akasaka station in a very nice area in Minato.

-My Japan 2 weeks itinerary shows you the highlights of Japan, especially if it is your first visit to this amazing country.
+My Japan itinerary for 2 weeks shows you the highlights of this wonderful country, especially if it is your first visit.
 Even though I usually prefer to discover different countries instead of going back, Japan is definitely a place to go back again and explore further.
+You may want to check my first-timers guide.

 When I started my research on Japan, I came across the various articles on the Japan Rail Pass (JR pass).
 The more I read, the more I got confused, but gladly figured it out at the end.
 The JR pass is a great invention for Japan visitors who travel through the country.
 Not only can it save you a lot of money, it is also very convenient.
 You just show the pass instead of stopping at the vending machines to buy a ticket.
 You can purchase the pass for 7, 14 or 21 days.